This page contains affiliate links. Read my full disclosure.

 MicroSD card, etc. Standard issue.
 I ended up not ever taking the SD card out of my camera so these extras were of no use.

 Delorme InReach satellite tracker.
 I really love this thing.
 It was my most expensive and unnecessary luxury item, but I have zero regrets.
 Having AT&T cell service meant that I had very limited coverage on the trail, but with this thing I experienced no dead zones whatsoever.
 Having the ability to stay connected to family and friends, see my progress on a map, and check the weather as often as I liked were magnificent features.
 To save on the upfront cost, I went with the older Delorme model instead of the new Garmin InReach one and it worked out great.
 I wouldn’t have used any of the new features anyway, so it was perfect for me.
+Update: If I were in the market for a new device, I’d look hard at the Garmin InReach Mini.

 The Deuce trowel .
 This thing was awesome.
 It’s extremely sturdy yet exceptionally lightweight, which I loved.
 I’d be hard-pressed to recommend anything other than this.